halmasieh/jarvis_data_eng_HomaAlmasieh/spark/README.md

   - Monthly Sales
   - Monthly Active Users
   - New and Existing Users
-In addition to, we performed RFM analysis to determine Customer Distribution Based on Recency, Frequency and Monetary.
+- RFM Analysis: We performed RFM analysis to determine Customer Distribution Based on Recency, Frequency and Monetary.

 # Improvements